md27182/sagemaker-tensorflow-nerf/README.md

 # Lightbox Sagemaker set up repo
 Notebook instance for use with SageMaker; intended for processing nerfs using the original tensorflow-based code

-- Which settings to choose when creating a new notebook instance
-- One-time startup script
-- How lifecycle scripts work

 ## Quickstart ##

 Create new notebook instance in SageMaker with the following options: